MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/UrlFetchApp.md

 |Name|Type|Description|
 |-|-|-
-url|string|The URL of the web resource. params|object|A form-data object that contains request headers, the request payload, and more.
-The form data is an object that contains one or more of the following name-value pairs:<ul><li>contentType &mdash; A string that contains the media type of data in the request's payload.
+url|string|The URL of the web resource. params|object|A form-data object that contains one or more of the following name-value pairs:<ul><li>contentType &mdash; A string that contains the media type of data in the request's payload.
 The default is, application/x-www-form-urlencoded.</li><li>headers &mdash; An object that contains a key-value pair for each request header you want to specify.</li><li>method &mdash; A string that contains the HTTP verb to use in the request.
 Possible values are: GET, POST, PUT, PATCH, and DELETE.
 The default is GET.</li><li>payload &mdash; The payload for a POST, PUT, or PATCH request.
 The payload can be a string or an object.
 If the payload is an object, it may contain one or more name-value pairs.</li><li>muteHttpExceptions &mdash; A Boolean value that determines whether to prevent this method from throwing an exception if the response's status code is a failure code.
-Set to **true** to mute the HTTP failure code.
+Set to **true** to mute HTTP failure codes.
 The default is **false**.</li></ul>

 ### Returns
 |Type|Description|
 |-|-
-[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the response from your fetch request.
+[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the contents of the response of your fetch request.

 ## See also